movim/movim/INSTALL.md

 The administrators will be listed on the login page of the instance.

-Some of the configuration elements are only applied after the reboot of the daemon.
+Some of the configuration elements are only applied after the restart of the daemon.